What is a calorie?

 How many calories do I need in my diet?

-Each person is different.
-The amount of calories needed depends on age, gender, height, weight, goals, body composition and metabolic rate.
-You can estimate the calories needed to maintain your body weight by using the Harris-Benedict Equation
+Each person has unique energy needs depending on factors such as age, gender, height, weight, body composition, and goals.
+You can calculate the number of calories needed to maintain your weight by using a Basal Metabolic Rate (BMR) equation such as the Harris-Benedict Equation.